-Even if you are writing a quick note to someone, make sure to include commas if you want the note to be understood the way you meant it.
+Even if you are writing a quick note to someone, make sure you do a quick comma check to make sure everything is clear.

-Many people use commas incorrectly, but once you know the basic and fundamental rules, you can improve your grammar instantly.
+A lot of people make comma mistakes, but once you know a few basic rules, you can improve your grammar instantly.

-There are many more rules pertaining to commas and you might have to do some research to get them all right.
-With time and practice, you will be able to write better and communicate more effectively.
+With time and practice, you will be able to write better and communicate more effectively with your readers.

 It can only help your writing skills if you improve your comma and punctuation mark usage.